oliviaguest/oliviaguest.github.io/_includes/me.md

 <p>I am a <a href="//www.software.ac.uk/">Software Sustainability Institute</a> <a href="//software.ac.uk/fellows/olivia-guest">fellow</a> and an <a href="//rescience.github.io/board/">associate editor</a> at <a href="//rescience.github.io/">ReScience</a>.</p>

-<p>I am available for consultation services regarding computational cognitive modelling.</p>
+<p>Feel free to contact me for consultation services regarding computational cognitive modelling.</p>